Find it fast:

 Summary: Emma leverages invoice discounting to capitalise on supplier discounts, receiving an advance of 90% of her outstanding invoices' total value.

 No Risk to Assets: Invoice finance offers security without the need for additional collateral.
-Your unpaid invoices serve as loan security, safeguarding your assets.
+Your unpaid invoices serve as loan security, safeguarding any other assets and serving as piece of mind.

-Quick Obtainment: Unlike traditional bank loans, which can take time to approve, invoice finance funding can often be obtained within 24 hours, providing immediate access to much-needed funds.
+Quick: Unlike traditional bank loans, which can take time to approve, invoice finance funding can often be obtained within 24 hours, providing immediate access to needed funds.

 Scalability: As your business turnover increases, you can access more cash through invoice finance, allowing you to scale your operations and improve cash flow to support business growth.